About IZA World of Labor

 Both peer review and development editing ensure that our articles meet our high-quality standards and refer to the most relevant empirical research findings.
 Especially peer review is a critical element of scholarly publication and the integrity of what we publish is central to our mission.

 For each article, we translate the one-pager element into German.
 The translation is then published with the English version of the article.

 IZA World of Labor upholds the highest ethical standards in its publication practices.
 All authors must declare that they have observed IZA World of Labor’s Guiding Principles of Research Integrity and must indicate any conflict of interest.

 All articles published by IZA World of Labor are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.

 IZA recognizes the importance of proper citation of data in order to acknowledge the author's sources, to make identifying data easier, to promote the reproduction of research results, and to allow the impact of data to be tracked.
-It has therefore developed the IZA World of Labor data citation convention, which takes into account prior work done by respectable institutions.
+We have developed the IZA World of Labor data citation convention, which takes into account prior work done by respectable institutions.
 We also publish and continuously update a list of data sources cited in our articles.

-In addition, the IDSC of IZA offers a data repository service for labor economics.
-It enables the creator of a data set to deposit it with IZA’s data repository, to document and preserve it according to the highest standards.
+In addition, IZA's Research Data Center (IDSC) of IZA offers a data repository service for labor economics.
+It enables the creator of a data set to deposit, document and preserve it according to the highest standards.
 Each data set deposited is issued with a DOI to make it uniquely identifiable and citable.
 For support please contact email@example.com.